 Five-year GoC bond yields rose by thirteen basis points last week, closing at 1.74% on Friday.
 Despite this spike in yields, market fixed rates are still available in the 3.04% to 2.94% range, and pre-approvals can be had for rates as low as 3.09%.
 For now.
 With bond yields on an upward march, anyone who may be in the market for a fixed-rate mortgage sometime soon is well advised to lock in a pre-approval at today’s rates while they still can.

 Five-year variable-rate mortgages are offered at rates as low as prime minus 0.65%, which works out to 2.35% using today’s prime rate of 3.00%.

 The Bottom Line: U.S Fed Chair Yellen’s comments have fuelled a rise in bond yields that may well push our fixed-mortgage rates higher over the short term.
-Meanwhile, Governor Poloz’s comments provided reassurance that the BoC’s overnight rate, and by association, our variable-mortgage rates, shouldn’t be heading higher for some time yet.David Larock is an independent full-time mortgage planner and industry insider.
+Meanwhile, Governor Poloz’s comments provided reassurance that the BoC’s overnight rate, and by association, our variable-mortgage rates, shouldn’t be heading higher for some time yet.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.